jdyen/functional-gwas/README.md

 ## Genome-wide association studies for function-valued data
-This project develops software for GWAS analysis where the trait of interest is a function-valued object.
+This README is for the R project functional-gwas, which aims to develop software for GWAS analysis where the trait of interest is a function-valued object.

-Copyright Jian Yen 2017
+Copyright &copy; 2017, Jian Yen

-Last updated: 15 August 2017

-License details
+*****

 ## Overview
-This project does ABC and will be demonstrated using growth data on golden perch.
+Bayesian hierarchical models to identify genomic variants linked to ontogenetic growth in natural populations experiencing different environmental conditions.

+Maintainer: Jian Yen (jdl.yen@gmail.com)

+Updated: 15 August 2017

 ## Installation